-A/N: Gosh darn that's a long chapter.
+A/N: Gosh darn that was a long chapter to write.
 And I still want to change so much stuff...
 But let's not dawdle, it's never going to be perfect and I'm never going to publish if I keep forgetting that the better is the enemy of the good...
 That's what reviews are for!
 Telling me all the better ways I could've gone about it.

 About the lack of British music... don't believe what you'll read here: it wasn't intentional at all.
 I totally forgot.
 Well, not totally: I distinctly remember speaking out loud to my computer screen, saying 'well the Beatles would be way too obvious, now, wouldn't they'.
 That was about the extent of my thoughts on the matter...

 To all those who took the time to review, thank you for your support!
 It was a particularly nice feeling to find the lines I'm most proud of being quoted as favourites.

 As always, I hereby disclaim whatever you want me to.

 Harry set the gramophone on a chair in the middle of the deserted courtyard.
 He erected a few protective barriers around it to deflect snowflakes, and prevent any accident he could imagine.
 He admired it for a second.
 He felt like he had forgotten something.
 Of course: he took out the shield preventing him to touch it, put Prokofiev on and raised the protections again.
 He had checked that there was a Waltz on it: Cinderella's Waltz...
 It played heavily on somewhat jarring harmonies, but he liked it.
 It gave a sort of anxious vibe to the whole fairy tale idea, which was pretty close to what he was feeling right now.
 It wouldn't come right away, though: it was part of a half-hour long suite.
 He still felt like he had forgotten something...

 "Why would I kill you?"